Adult ADD Strengths

 So we naturally seek out activities which boost our levels of dopamine and help stimulate us so we can pay attention and focus.
 Some are healthy ones (enjoyable work, ADD medications, exercise, meditation, sex, happy thoughts) and some are not so healthy ones (tobacco, alcohol, every illegal drug besides hallucinogens, gambling, TV, the internet (which is crack cocaine for ADDers, computer games, impulsive spending etc).

-If you have ADD, how do you get yourself motivated?
+If you have ADHD, how do you get yourself motivated?

 1. How do I get motivated… music is great.
 I crank it up and it just gets me moving which is tough sometimes.